saraf/ankinotes/_posts/2025-06-13-on-creating-tests-and-test-questions.md

 * A **template** to help you craft Bloom’s-level questions easily?
 * A **short checklist** to run every test item through?
 * A **Google Sheet** format to manage internal question banks for your team?

-Let me know, and I’ll prepare those for you.